pavankalyanbakkani/pavankalyanbakkani/README.md

-- 👋 Hi, I’m pavankalyanbakkani
+- 👋 Hi, I’m pavankalyanbakkan
-- 👀 I’m interested in  Web Technologies
-- 🌱 I’m currently learning Web apps
+- 🌱 I’m currently working on grad projects
 - 💞️ I’m looking to collaborate on Real time projects
-- 📫 How to reach me pavankalyanbakkani8@gmail.com
+- 📫 How to reach me pavankalyanbakkani@gmail.com

 <!---
 pavankalyanbakkani/pavankalyanbakkani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.